shreyansko/shreyansko/README.md

-<H1> Shreyans (Shrey) Kothari </H1>
+<H1> _________ </H1>
 <H1> Hi there!
 Welcome to my GitHub! 👋 </H1>
 <body>
   <p> My pronouns are he/him/his 🧍‍♂| Don't know why my pronouns are listed here?
 Reach out and I'd be happy to explain! </p>
 <H3>A little about me: </H3>
-<p>I am a dual degree graduate student at Columbia University in the city of New York.
+<p>My name is Shreyans (Shrey) Kothari.
+I am a dual degree graduate student at Columbia University in the city of New York.
 I am studying Applied Statistics (with a focus in Data Science) and Public Administration.
 I am interested in all things tech and data science. 🌱 I’m currently learning neural networks and deep learning with python.
 </p>
 <p> My hobbies include creative writing ✍️, sketching ✏️, reading (fiction and non-fiction) 📚, and long-distance running. 🏃 </p>
   <H3> Current Projects:</H3>